CenterForMedicalGeneticsGhent/PREFACE/README.md

     - The possible values for 'chr' are 1 until 22 and X and Y (upper-case letters).
     - 'ratio' corresponds to the log2-transformed ratio between the observed and expected copy number.
     - Loci can be indeterminable (e.g. at repeats).
 Here, 'ratio' values should be expressed as 'NaN'.
 - The order of rows does not matter.
-Yet, it is of paramount importance that, for a certain line, file X deals with the same locus as file Y. This implies, of course, that all copy number alteration files have the same number of lines.
+Yet, it is of paramount importance that, for a certain line, file x deals with the same locus as file y.
+This implies, of course, that all copy number alteration files have the same number of lines.
 - PREFACE was validated using a bin size of 100 kb, lower bin sizes are expected to perform at least equally well.

 ### PREFACE's config.txt